forcedotcom/devops-center-extension-examples/docs/PreApprovalValidators.md

 ```

-The context that you are provided will give you information about the Work Item that we are asking to be validated.
-The implementation can be whatever your business processes maybe.
-There are a few examples of PreApproval in this repository for further help.
+The context that you are provided gives you information about the Work Item that we are asking to be validated.
+The implementation can be whatever your business processes are.
+There are a few examples of Pre-Approval in this repository for further help.

-Once your validation logic is completed, you will need to return an instance of `SpiPreApprovalValidationResponse`.
-To create one of them there are 2 static factory methods on that class.
+After your validation logic is completed, you return an instance of `SpiPreApprovalValidationResponse`.
+To create one of them, there are two static factory methods on that class.

 ```
 global static sf_devop.SpiPreApprovalValidationResponse pass();